wagnergabe/waveAnimation/README.md

-## Create a "wave" animation when a user clicks into a input box
+## Create a "wave" animation when a user clicks into an input box